-Here at Rapids Wholesale, you can choose from a large selection of commercial cookware that include restaurant frying pans, commercial stock pots, steamers/boilers, and more from two of the most reputable brands in the food-service industry today, Cambro and Vollrath.
+Choose from a large selection of commercial cookware that includes restaurant frying pans, commercial stock pots, steamers/boilers, and more from two of the most reputable brands in the food-service industry today, Cambro and Vollrath.
 You can also get some of the best restaurant cookware available from our very-own manufactured commercial pots and pans.

 A commercial frying pan is a flat-bottomed pan that is used for frying, browning, and searing a wide variety of foods.
-It is one of the most versatile and most frequently used pieces of kitchen smallwares used in busy restaurants and food-service establishments nowadays.
-And with good reason: majority of the food in a restaurant menu can be cooked in commercial frying pans, from steak and chicken to vegetables and fish, even pasta.
+It's one of the most versatile and frequently used pieces of kitchen smallwares in busy restaurants and food-service establishments.
+And with good reason: the majority of food in a restaurant menu can be cooked in commercial frying pans, from steak and chicken to vegetables and fish, even pasta.

-Restaurant frying pans can trace their origins many years ago as there are records of copper frying pans being used in ancient Mesopotamia.
-Frying pans were also used in ancient Greece and in ancient Rome.
+Restaurant frying pans can trace their origins to ancient Mesopotamia, as there are records of copper frying pans being used.
+Frying pans were also used in ancient Greece and Rome.

 There are also different kinds of pans that are not used for frying alone.
 One example is a grill pan, which is essentially a commercial frying pan with lower sides and which is also called a griddle pan in British English.
 A commercial wok, on the other hand, is a versatile round-bottomed cooking vessel similar to a restaurant frying pan and can be used for stir frying, pan frying, deep frying, poaching, boiling, braising, searing, stewing, and more.